-- You are required to obtain a professional license from the Division of Professional Regulation for each location where you are operating a shop or salon.
-File an application when:
+You are required to submit an application for a professional establishment license from the Division of Professional Regulation for each location where you are operating a Cosmetology/Barbering shop or salon when:

-If the new salon/shop is in a mobile unit, file the Application for Registration of a Mobile Salon or Shop application in DELPROS, the online portal.
+If the new salon/shop is in a mobile unit, submit the Mobile Salon or Shop application in DELPROS, the online portal.

-- In addition to the professional license, you are required to obtain a business license from the Division of Revenue for each salon or shop you operate.
+In addition to the professional license, you must obtain a business license from the Division of Revenue for each salon or shop you operate.
 To apply, visit www.revenue.delaware.gov or call 302-577-8778.

-- You may be required to obtain a town/city business license for a shop or salon operating in its jurisdiction.
-Contact the town or city for more information.
+You may also be required to obtain a town/city business license for a shop or salon operating in its jurisdiction.
+For more information, contact the town or city in which your shop resides.